-- 3.64 It is recommended that the Council establishes a local floorspace threshold to identify where impact tests would be required for retail proposals because the 'default' NPPF threshold of 2,500 sqm is deemed to be high and not relevant to Hartlepool.
+- 3.64 It is recommended that the Council establishes a local floorspace threshold to identify where impact tests would be required for retail proposals given that the 'default' NPPF threshold of 2,500 sqm.
 As a guide for the Council, it may be that defining a minimum local retail floorspace threshold of 200 sqm net is appropriate on the basis that: - There has been a significant increase in small format convenience stores operated by the mainstream retailers (Asda, Morrison's (M-Local), Tesco (Express) and Sainsbury's (Local)); the average size of these smaller format stores is c.
 370 sqm (3,000 sq. ft.) gross.
 Such stores serve top-up convenience shopping needs and could impact upon the existing top-up shopping function of the local centres in particular. - With respect to the average size of individual units within the Town Centre, the Experian Goad survey details that the majority of units within the Town Centre are below 232 sqm (gross).
-On this basis and allied to the fact that there are identified vacancies of a similar scale in prominent locations within the Town Centre, a minimum local floorspace threshold of 200 sqm net for assessment may be appropriate. - 3.65 In setting thresholds specific consideration should be given to the potential for site specific thresholds for sites for mixed-use development at Trincomalee Wharf and Jacksons Landing where an element of ancillary retail development would be desirable to aid deliverability and ensure an appropriate mix of development
+On this basis and allied to the fact that there are identified vacancies of a similar scale in prominent locations within the Town Centre, a minimum local floorspace threshold of 200 sqm net for assessment may be appropriate.

+In setting thresholds specific consideration should be given to the potential for site specific thresholds for sites for mixed-use development at Trincomalee Wharf and Jacksons Landing where an element of ancillary retail development would be desirable to aid deliverability and ensure an appropriate mix of development